geudde/attic-chest/pages/03.season-2/04.meeting-16/13.verses/docs.md

 Take that vile suet pudding, and take me the wine hence,
 From swilling and stuffing there’s like to come fine sense.
-‘Las-a-day!
+’Las-a-day!
 I have brought my poor noble to nine-pence

 ’Tis with me and my Muse as it is with the times,
 She complains of my taxes, I still call for rhymes,